ch-patrick-scheidegger/c-plus-plus-ost/week03/README.md

 However, to get into the mood of programming you might start with the simpler counting exercises first.
 But those shouldn't take too long to solve.
 If you find you are too slow, there is only one remedy: exercise exercise exercise...
 OTOH, if you are stuck during the exercise lesson, do not just wait until your supervisor shows up at your place, but actively seek support, either by him or by your fellow students.

-If your workspace accumulates too many projects and you loose the overview on what you are working on, close the old projects and hide the closed projects from the workspace using the workspace preferences or define working sets in the project view (little triangle button).

 # 0. Self-study